 Resveratrol is also present in red wine.
 Few studies have looked at the association between red wine and cancer risk in humans, but it has been shown that high intakes of alcohol on a consistent basis can increase the risk of cancer.
 Moderation is key.

-A moderate intake of alcohol is defined by The Dietary Guidelines for Americans as up to one drink per day for women, and up to two drinks per day for men.
+A moderate intake of alcohol is defined by The Dietary Guidelines for Americans as

 Another natural anti-inflammatory that occurs in grapes is the flavonoid quercetin.
 Studies have suggested that this, too, may help prevent or slow cancer growth.